LaunchCodeEducation/intro-to-programming-csharp/src/chapters/git/studio-p2.rst

 **Control and Pilot**
    #.
-Verify the new branch has been successfully pushed up in your terminal by pulling down the latest main.
+To verify the new branch has been successfully pushed up in your terminal, pull down the latest main.
    #.
 Control, you will need to run the command ``git branch -a`` to see *all* branches in this codebase.
    #.
-Pilot, since you created the new branch running the command ``git branch`` should show you your new branch in the terminal.
+Pilot, run the command ``git branch``.
+Is your new branch in the terminal?
    #.
 You can also verify the branch in GitHub, by clicking on the *Branches* button about the repo code.

 Great!
-Now let's show the other player your work in GitHub and ask them to merge it in to the main branch.
+Now let's show the other player your work in GitHub and ask them to merge it into the main branch.

 Step 10: Create a Pull Request In GitHub
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 **Pilot**:
    #.
-If you haven't already, in your browser, go to the GitHub project and click on *Branches* and make sure you see the new branch name, *open-mic*.
+In your browser, go to the GitHub project and click on *Branches* and make sure you see the new branch name, *open-mic*.
       This option will be located next to the button that says "**main**".

       .. figure:: figures/studio/branches-loc.png